solid/solidproject.org/_posts/this-week-in-solid/2019-12-18-this-week-in-solid.md

 ### Implementations

+* Solid team employed at Empathy: At Empathy.co we envision an e-commerce search based on the Solid ecosystem following its specification & principles.
+Where user rights and data ownership prevails.
+We envision an e-commerce search based on data stored in Pods where relevant results could depend on context data stored by the user & privacy relies on it.
+We think that if we want to see this succeeding, the Pod management needs to be a Pod experience.
+Something that the user sees as a projection of themselves, something they love to feel endorsed by & they want to see it as a part of the 'I'.
+That's why we are working on the UX/UI Pod experience"

 ## Wishlist for 2020
 Here's a little list of things that people have mentioned they would love to see happen in 2020:
 * Consistent coherent description of what Solid is